jfo/blog/source/posts/advent-of-learning-about-md5-and-opencl.md

 and I totally couldn't let it go.

 This post got kind of ridiculously long.
 I'm sorry.
 But this snipe definitely took me for a ride.
-I hope it's interesting.
+I hope it's interesting!

 <a name=toc />
 Table of Contents